 The SilverLogic, a South Florida company, has worked successfully as an extension team for renowned companies developing automated applications.

 Technology in Enterprise Architecture (Hardware/IT)

 Infrastructure technology architecture provides a blueprint for scaling up your hardware, storage systems, and networks.
 Business architecture is the most critical, but also the most difficult to implement, according to industry practitioners.

-The technology and risk management objective is to leverage transparency about important IT Components to reduce complexity and resolve security vulnerabilities, compliance issues, and the inability to support the business.
-The expected results should be a full list of all applications in use, a full assessment of all software versions, servers, and data centers in use, and direct analysis of how technology is affecting the business.
+The technology and risk management objective is to leverage transparency about important IT components to reduce complexity and resolve security vulnerabilities, compliance issues, and the inability to support the business.
+The expected results should be a full list of all applications in use, a full assessment of all software versions, servers, and data centers in use, and a direct analysis of how technology is affecting the business.

 Architecture vs Enterprise Architecture

 The term “architecture” describes the manner in which components of the system are organized and integrated.
 The essential links between individual elements, among other things, are recognized.

 Analyzing the complete structure of the architecture of an enterprise (EA) on its business logic, data, applications (software), and technology (hardware) is characterized by its comprehensive view of IT functions within a company.
 It encompasses the interaction of IT elements and business activities.